 Board of Trustees – 2 Positions (3 Year Terms)

-Steve Grathwohl has attended The Unitarian Church in Westport since 2011, and lives in Fairfield with his girlfriend Alice and his dog Cowboy.
+Steve Grathwohl has attended The Unitarian Universalist Congregation in Westport since 2011, and lives in Fairfield with his girlfriend Alice and his dog Cowboy.
 At the Unitarian Church, Steve has been involved in teaching RE, the Kiva Committee, UGNO, and the Men’s Group (A Better Man).
 Steve is currently on the Board of Directors of the Bridgeport Neighborhood Trust, a nonprofit developer of affordable housing, and is a member of the Affordable Housing Committee in Fairfield.
 Professionally, Steve works in commercial real estate in Wilton, and previously served on the Board of Directors of a commercial bank and a publicly-listed hotel company, both of which underwent lengthy strategic planning efforts.
 As a member of the board of TUCW, Steve hopes to combine his commitment to mission with his prior experience to help set a firm direction for growth, financial stability, and a more diverse congregation.